abdalrahmenyousifMohamed/Synthetic-Data-Generator-with-Quality-Guardrails/README.md

 **Intelligent Retry Strategy with Dynamic Adjustments** Currently, when a review gets stuck in a rejection loop (like rev_0026 in the logs which failed 7+ times with the same sentiment-alignment issue), the system just keeps trying the same approach.
 This wastes time and API costs.
 I need to implement:

-- Detection of repetitive failure patterns: If a review fails 2-3 times with the same issue, don't just retry blindly
+- **Detection of repetitive failure patterns**: If a review fails 2-3 times with the same issue, don't just retry blindly
-- Dynamic prompt adjustments: Automatically modify the generation prompt based on what's failing (e.g., if sentiment alignment is the issue, add explicit instructions about matching tone to rating)
+- **Dynamic prompt adjustments**: Automatically modify the generation prompt based on what's failing (e.g., if sentiment alignment is the issue, add explicit instructions about matching tone to rating)
-- Persona switching: If one persona keeps producing misaligned reviews, try a different persona for that rating tier
+- **Persona switching**: If one persona keeps producing misaligned reviews, try a different persona for that rating tier
-- Temperature adjustment: Lower the temperature slightly on retries to get more controlled output
+- **Temperature adjustment**: Lower the temperature slightly on retries to get more controlled output
-- Early termination: After 3 identical failures, skip to the next review instead of burning through all retry attempts
+- **Early termination**: After 3 identical failures, skip to the next review instead of burning through all retry attempts
-- Fallback templates: For reviews that consistently fail, use a more structured template approach as a last resort
+- **Fallback templates**: For reviews that consistently fail, use a more structured template approach as a last resort
+- **Root cause analysis**: After each failure, analyze why it failed and adjust the next attempt accordingly rather than just trying again with the same parameters

 This would have saved the 5+ minutes wasted on rev_0026 where it kept failing sentiment alignment checks repeatedly.
 The system should be smart enough to recognize "this isn't working" and try a different strategy instead of doing the same thing over and over.

-## Contributing

-If you want to contribute, here are some areas that need work:

-- Adding more LLM providers (Anthropic Claude, Cohere, etc.)
-- Domain-specific evaluation criteria for specialized industries
-- Better prompt optimization with DSPY
-- Real-time streaming generation for faster feedback
-- Web UI dashboard for easier use
-- Better local model support for those with powerful hardware